gulrak/filesystem/README.md

 # Filesystem

-This is a header-only single-file std::filesystem compatible helper library, based on the C++17 specs, but implemented for C++11 or C++14 (so not 100% conforming to the C++17 standard).
-It is currently tested on macOS 10.12, Windows 10, and Ubuntu 18.04 but should work on other versions too, as long as you have a C++11 compatible compiler.
+This is a header-only single-file std::filesystem compatible helper library, based on the C++17 specs, but implemented for C++11, C++14 or C++17 (tightly following the C++17 with very few documented exceptions).
+It is currently tested on macOS 10.12/10.14, Windows 10, and Ubuntu 18.04 but should work on other versions too, as long as you have a C++11 compatible compiler.
 It is of course in its own namespace `ghc::filesystem` to not interfere with a regular `std::filesystem` should you use it in a mixed C++17 environment.